 ELEMENTARY PRINCIPAL, CICS AVALON

 What is the Ryan Award?

-The Awardees will each receive a $25,000 honorarium and be featured as a special guest lecturer at Accelerate Summer Institute at Northwestern University.
+The Awardees will each receive a $25,000 honorarium and be featured lecturers at Accelerate Summer Institute at Northwestern University.
 Their stories and strategies will be profiled so that current and future school leaders can gain powerful inspiration and insight from their successes.
 The Ryan Award was established by Accelerate Institute and made possible by the Patrick G. and Shirley W. Ryan Foundation.